KDG-Development/Net-React-Boilerplate/README.md

 2. Your browser should open automatically, otherwise.
 If it doesn't, manucally navigate to https://localhost:5173

+## Additional DevTools

+Additional [DevTools](https://github.com/KDG-Development/KDG-Net-DevTools) are available to assist with development when using this boilerplate

+1. Install with `git clone https://github.com/KDG-Development/KDG-Net-DevTools ./DevTools`
+2. See the [README](https://github.com/KDG-Development/KDG-Net-DevTools/blob/main/README.md) for more information

 # Staying up to date

 This boilerplate is designed to be both a starting point and an ever-evolving foundation for your .NET/React applications.